 Cocoapods is a popular dependency manager among iOS developers. iOS developers often use Cocoapods for integrating third party libraries.
 It provides different hooks to perform certain custom actions.
 For example, post install hook will be invoked every time dependencies are resolved.
 Cocoapods is built with Ruby which is compatible with the preinstalled version of Ruby in Mac.
 In this article we are going to explore how can we write a custom script for automating certain actions.
 As Cocoapods is built with Ruby, we can use the Ruby language syntax and features to write custom scripts.

-Let say, you are using a newer version of Xcode i.e. 12 or later and you have some old dependencies to resolve and the author of the library did not update the minimum deployment target in the podspec file then you may experience the following error after running pod install.
-If you are developing an app for react native then most likely you will experience this issue.
+Let say, you are using a newer version of Xcode i.e. 12 or later and you have some old dependencies to resolve and the author of the library did not update the minimum deployment target in the podspec file then you may experience the following error after running pod install

 The iOS Simulator deployment target ‘IPHONEOS_DEPLOYMENT_TARGET’ is set to 8.0, but the range of supported deployment target versions is 9.0 to 14.4.99. (in target ‘CocoaLibEvent’ from project ‘Pods’)

 One way around is to go to each target's settings and update its deployment target manually.
 This way will become cumbersome if you have a large number of dependencies.
-Moreover, this way will become painful if you run pod install more often.
+Moreover, this way will become painful if you run pod install

 A better way is to use post install hook for Cocoapods to update the target’s minimum deployment target.
 Whenever you run the pod install Cocoapod’s post installation hook will be invoked after resolving dependencies and here it provides the opportunity to perform custom actions using a custom script.
 The syntax for post installation hook is: